Jiseeeh/decisive/README.md

 # Decisive

+> :bulb: Please don't roast me for the ui/ux.

 A simple web app that will help you decide.
 I made this because I often find myself *struggling* to choose on what to do.

 ## PWA